jonesahj/skilling-time/src/pages/blog/2017-01-04-your-professional-skills-are-so-valuable.md

 Another common call-out by charities is for someone to help them create compelling marketing content for emails and social media.
 There are professionals who do this work as a day job, say a copywriter or a digital marketing manager.
 How about other creative and compelling writers, like a journalist or even a comedian?

 Lastly, charities often look for experts to mentor and train entrepreneurs or students in business skills.
-For, this anyone with a love of developing others, plus a bit of business acumen is pro enough to do the bono.
+For this, anyone with a love of developing others, plus a bit of business acumen is pro enough to do the bono.
 You may be a successful team leader or executive.
-Or perhaps you’re often commended for training junior team members, it’s likely you’d be really brilliant at mentoring a keen bean in a charity to develop themselves.
+Or perhaps you’re often commended for training junior team members.
+If either are true it’s likely you’d be really brilliant at mentoring a keen bean in a charity to develop themselves.

 #### Now it's time to find the bono for your pro.